Tailwind: A Practical Framework for Query Accelerators: Query Planning With Accelerators

-\sparagraph{Query performance modeling.} Given a query with accelerator(s), \thesystem{} individually predicts the run times of (i) the accelerators, (ii) any data transfer that would occur, and (iii) the residual query.
+\sparagraph{Query performance modeling.} Given a query with accelerator(s), \thesystem{} individually predicts the run times of (i) the accelerators, (ii) any data transfer that would occur, and (iii) the remaining query.
 It sums these predictions to estimate an end-to-end run time.
-For (i), it uses the learned model for the accelerator (Section~\ref{sec:key-ideas-model}).
-For (ii), it uses a linear model based on the amount of data transferred (using a cardinality estimate).
-For (iii), \thesystem{} scales the run time of the bare query (without accelerators) by the ratios of the logical plan operators and estimated input cardinality between the bare and residual queries. \thesystem{} also needs a query run time predictor (e.g.,~\cite{qppnet-marcus19, stage-wu24, orig_pred, learning_latency, opt_est_par, opt_est}, orthogonal to this work).
-We discuss this and our models in more detail in Section~\ref{sec:other-models-details}.
+For~(i), it uses the learned model for the accelerator (Section~\ref{sec:key-ideas-model}).
+For~(ii), it uses a linear model based on the amount of data transferred (using a cardinality estimate).
+For~(iii), \thesystem{} scales the run time of the bare query (without accelerators) by the ratios of the logical plan operators and estimated input cardinality between the bare and remaining queries. \thesystem{} assumes access to (i) a standard cardinality estimator (e.g.,~\cite{selingeropt-selinger79}) whose statistics are periodically maintained, similar to how production RDBMSes routinely run \texttt{ANALYZE}, and (ii) a query run time predictor (e.g.,~\cite{qppnet-marcus19, stage-wu24, orig_pred, learning_latency, opt_est_par, opt_est}, orthogonal to this work); see Section~\ref{sec:other-models-details}.